-Our future success on alcohol-to-SAF projects depends on our ability to produce commercial quantities of SAF from ethanol using Axens technology.
+Our future success on alcohol-to-SAF projects depends on, among other things, our ability to produce commercial quantities of SAF from ethanol using Axens technology.
 We may encounter challenges in scaling up the Axens technology and/or the technology may not work as expected, or at all on a commercial scale.
 In addition, the cost to construct commercial alcohol-to-SAF facilities or the production costs associated with the operation of such facilities may be higher than we project.
-If we encounter such difficulties, this could significantly affect our profitability and have a material adverse impact on our business and results of operations.
+If we encounter such difficulties in scaling or constructing alcohol-to-SAF projects, it could significantly affect our profitability and have a material adverse impact on our business and results of operations.